-- Two officials successfully completed their follow up training in Air Quality Monitoring - Air Quality/ noise awareness banners was made - 'Spekbome'' planted at some of the new RDP houses. - Purchased air quality measuring and monitoring equipment which are operational. - Planting Spekbome for arbour day on the 5th of September 2020. - Planted an additional 650 spekbome. - Awareness program with banners on save our ocean from plastic at Struisbaai. - Service delivery challenges for 2020/21 - To implement awareness and education programmes for local schools and in the workplace during Covid-19. - To make people aware not to just cut trees, safe our trees campaign. - To have an awareness week for World Earth Day 2022. - Complaints about dust increased.
+- Two officials successfully completed their follow up training in Air Quality Monitoring - Air Quality/ noise awareness banners was made - 'Spekbome' planted at some of the new RDP houses. - Purchased air quality measuring and monitoring equipment which are operational. - Planting Spekbome for arbour day on the 5th of September 2020. - Planted an additional 650 spekbome. - Awareness program with banners on save our ocean from plastic at Struisbaai.

+- To implement awareness and education programmes for local schools and in the workplace during - To make people aware not to just cut trees, safe our trees campaign. - To have an awareness week for World Earth Day 2022. - Complaints about dust increased.